trallard/Modules-template/README.md

-# Layouts
+### Layouts
 This template includes basic layouts for posts, pages, and presentations intended for the casual user.
 Advanced layouts are included for the coding scientist providing a robust publication framework.

-Basic templates including the required `.yml` front matter can be located in the `yml_tmpl` directory.
+Basic templates containing the required `.yml` front matter can be located in the `templates` directory.

 All of your content **must** have a Title and a layout.
 The rest of the variables are optional.

-In the case of files with the module template, the subtitle variable will be displayed along with the title in the landing page as a short description of the module/project.
+In the case of pages generated using the module template, the subtitle variable will be displayed along with the title in the landing page as a short description of the lecture module/project.

 # How to use Jekyll to build this site

-### Editing pages online with GitHub
+## Editing pages online with GitHub

 You can edit any page by following the "Edit this page" link in the Quick links nav bar.
 Alternatively, you can directly navigate to the corresponding .md (Markdown) file in GitHub.

 This will drop you in GitHub's file editing interface, where you can modify the source code, preview it, and save your changes, by giving a short description of what you modified.
-If you have write access to the repository (hint: you do), your modifications will be published rightaway.
+If you have write access to the repository (hint: you do), your modifications will be published right-away.
 If you do not have right access, you will be asked to fork the repository and make a pull request.

 Most of the pages are written in Markdown, which is a textual format for generating formatted text.
 Markdown syntax is very intuitive, you can get a quick review here or here.